Benhgift/blocks/readme.md

     pip3 install -r requirements.txt && python3 main.py

-# Quickstart With Docker on OSX
+# Quickstart with docker on OSX

     brew install xquartz && open -a Xquartz
     # now go to preferences/privacy and check the unchecked box